Author has written 12 stories for Harry Potter.

 Gold, Forgiveness and Math: I came across a reference to non-electronic calculating machines that really existed, not the vapor-ware that Babbage gave us.
 What would Harry do with them?

-Blindsided: this is my current work in (very slow) progress, and I’m hoping to correct Rowling’s math-deficiency and go from there.
+Blindsided: I’m hoping to correct Rowling’s math-deficiency and go from there.
 I’m also using this to look at Hermione as actually demonstrated in canon; what she is described as is very different from what she shows by her actions.
-And Emma Watson’s portrayal … well, we shouldn’t be surprised that an actress of mediocre intelligence failed to adequately portray a character significantly smarter than herself.
-Anyway, it’s sputtering along.
+And Emma Watson’s portrayal … well, we shouldn’t be surprised that an actress of average intelligence failed to adequately portray a character significantly smarter than herself.
+I tried to keep it from becoming a crack-fic, but you'll have to judge on how well I succeeded.

 The characters in the Harry Potter series are frequently incomplete and amazingly passive (in the main.)
 Any fan fiction will be OOC, therefore, but I’ve got to wonder about the startlingly different interpretations they receive: is this a reflection on Rowling’s characterizations?
 Or on our perceptions, as readers and authors?